-The most important element of the risk management process is the ability to identify and prioritize threats to your organization’s cybersecurity before any damage occurs.
-How rapidly you can identify these threats will determine how quickly you’re able to find solutions for mitigation.
+One crucial element of the risk management process is the identifying and prioritizing of threats to your organization before any damage occurs.
+How rapidly you can identify these threats will determine how quickly you can find solutions for mitigation.

-In this article we will further explore some of the top threat modeling methodologies so that you can determine which method (or combination of methods) is right for your business.
-But first it’s important to gain a more thorough understanding of threat modeling as a practice.
+In this article, we will further explore several popular threat modeling methodologies so that you can determine which method (or combination of methods) is suitable for your business.
+First, it’s essential to gain a more thorough understanding of threat modeling as a practice.

 More formally, threat modeling has been used by militaries to prioritize defensive preparations since the dawn of human conflict.

-At its core, threat modeling is simply the act of identifying and ranking the threats that are most likely to affect your environment.
-In the context of cybersecurity, threat modeling exists as a tool to help you answer the question, “how do I decide which vulnerabilities to fix first?”
+At its core, threat modeling is simply identifying and ranking the threats that are most likely to affect your environment.
+In cybersecurity, threat modeling exists as a tool to help you answer the question, “How do I decide which vulnerabilities to fix first?”

 Threat Modeling and Cybersecurity

-Threat modeling methodologies in technology first emerged in 1977 and were based on the concept of architectural patterns presented by Christopher Alexander in his book “A Pattern Language.”
+Threat modeling methodologies in technology emerged in 1977 and were based on the architectural patterns presented by Christopher Alexander in his book “A Pattern Language.”

-Today, threat modeling can use several methodologies that are particularly helpful for cyber-physical systems, including the Internet of Things (IoT).
-Cyber-physical systems integrate software technology into physical infrastructures (smart cars, for example).
+Today, threat modeling can use several methodologies particularly helpful for cyber-physical systems, including the Internet of Things (IoT).
+Cyber-physical systems integrate software technology into physical devices (smart cars, for example).
 These systems are often more vulnerable to threats than traditional physical infrastructure, and threat modeling can help to identify these threats earlier in the development process.

-Implementing security by design in the earlier stages of the software development life cycle (SDLC), however, will eliminate the possibility for more critical vulnerabilities later down the line that could result in an increased risk to your business — and exponentially greater remediation costs.
+Implementing security-by-design in the earlier stages of the software development life cycle (SDLC), however, will reduce the possibility for more critical vulnerabilities later down the line that could result in an increased risk to your business – and at exponentially higher remediation costs.

-For this reason, threat modeling should be a design-time activity, meaning it occurs before code review, code analysis (static or dynamic), and penetration testing.
+For this reason, threat modeling should be a design-time activity, meaning it occurs before code review, code analysis (static or dynamic), and internal penetration tests.
 Performing threat modeling early in the development cycle will allow you to catch any potential issues and remedy them before it’s too late.